racaes/my_mcp_servers/README.md

 Reusable Python toolkit for launching Model Context Protocol (MCP) servers — starting with **MarkItDown** and ready for future adapters.

+> ℹ️ Until the stable release lands, the toolkit targets `markitdown-mcp 0.0.1a4`.
+Pip will pull that pre-release automatically because the version is pinned explicitly in `pyproject.toml`.

 ## Features

 - 🚀 One-command launchers for STDIO and HTTP transports powered by the official `markitdown-mcp`